Best CPU Water Block Reviews and Buyer’s Guide

 Overall, I am quite impressed by the performance and durable yet universal design of the Thermaltake Pacific DIY W4.

-CORSAIR HYDRO X SERIES - BEST RGB CPU WATER BLOCK
+EKWB EK-QUANTUM - BEST CPU WATER BLOCK FOR INTEL

-ALPHACOOL EISBLOCK - BEST LOW BUDGET CPU WATER BLOCK
+ALPHACOOL EISBLOCK - BEST BUDGET CPU WATER BLOCK

 The Alphacool Eisblock XPX is another best cpu water block in this list that I have gotten my hands on.
 I have been familiar with this company before, and I have tried this model’s predecessor, the NexXxoS XP3.